mcorybillington/DNS_SpeedTest/README.md

 Download, and run ./dnsspeedtest.sh.
 If you are on Windows 10, the Bash for Windows should work as well.

 Feel free to add any dns servers you come across, I just looked up a few of the more common ones.
+The only ting I ask is to maintain the same format in the dnstest.txt file for clean output when the program is run.

+Thanks!